chamarairesh1982/DhammaSearchBot/README.md

 # 🛕 Sinhala Dhamma Search Bot

+A simple in-browser chat bot for searching Sinhala Buddhist texts.

 A fast, intelligent Sinhala-language Dhamma search engine built with HTML, JavaScript, and GitHub Pages.

 Searches Buddhist teachings (ධර්ම දේශනා), Nibbana concepts (නිවන්), and more — 100% free and offline-capable.